ArtemkaKun/v-project-basement/README.md

 ## Why does one need to use this basement?

 It will help to improve the quality of your code and development process for any V project.
-To decide if you need to use this basement, ask yourself a question "Is my project benefits from automatic compilation, memory leaks, and clean code checks?"
+To decide if you need to use this basement, ask yourself this question "Would my project benefit from automatic compilation, no memory leaks, and clean code checks?"

 ## Why GitHub Action jobs in `new-changes-validation` are not parallel?